 The National Health Service (NHS) is the publicly funded national healthcare system in the United Kingdom.
-The NHS was set up in the UK in 1948 and is now the largest organisation in Europe.
+The NHS was set up in the UK in 1948 and is the biggest employer in the UK (2017).
 It is recognised as one of the best health services in the world by the World Health Organisation.

 The organization, funded primarily by taxation, provides free or low-cost healthcare to all legal residents of the U.K. Medications are also subsidized and prescriptions may be free when situations warrant.